-The capacity of soil systems to transform organic matter and nutrients impacts global climate, water quality, and ecosystem productivity.
-These functions arise from complex interactions among microbes, plants, minerals, and physical components.
-Unpacking these interactions is an exciting challenge with key implications for understanding and managing the impacts of land use and climate change.
+The biogeochemical cycles of soils impact global climate, water quality, food production, and many other (if not most!) ecosystem services.
+These functions arise from complex interactions among microbes, plants, minerals, and physical components of ecosystems.
+Unpacking these interactions is an exciting challenge with important implications for understanding and managing the environmental impacts of past, present, and future changes to our land use and climate.

-- Impacts of climate and land-use change on soil organic matter dynamics
+Impacts of climate and land-use change on soil organic matter dynamics and carbon storage